Pet sitting anxious dogs

 If the dog's issue is separation anxiety and they are going to struggle being apart from their owner, you’ll show that you are a safe person for them to be left with.
 This will help them start to feel comfortable around you and see that you’ve been accepted by the owners.

 Likewise, it’s a good idea to speak to the dog’s owner about their routine.
 When do they get into their dog bed and what does their night time routine involve?
 What time do they eat and what do they eat?
 Which is their favourite toy?
 Dogs are creatures of habit and keeping their routine as similar to normal as possible will really help.

 Maintaining pet routines is an important aspect of a house sitter’s duties.
 Changing routines can create anxiety in pets who might not have displayed nervousness ever before.
 You should always make sure that the pet’s routines come before your own.
 If you aren’t able to maintain the existing daily pattern, reconsider taking the sit, especially where you know beforehand that anxiety is an issue.

 Finally, don’t forget to ask if there is anything that helps when the dog is feeling anxious.
-Some may wear “thunder jackets” to help calm their mood, while others may take medication.
+Some may wear “thunder jackets” to help calm their mood (have a look at these online here), while others may take medication.
 The owner could also leave a blanket or item of clothing that smells like them as dogs often find this comforting.